ohmano/twitterdm/README.md

 Twitter DirectMessage test implementation.

-I have used Cucumber-JVM (with JUnit) to execute the scenarios.
-(TwitterDMRunner.java)
+I used Cucumber-JVM (with JUnit) to execute the scenarios.
+(TwitterDMRunner.java) Also used some part of the Actors-Actions-Outcomes framework created by meza (https://github.com/meza/AAO)

 ### Credentials